Join Workaway now to get 1 month extra for free from Simona & Thu Huong!

 Description

-We are a young family learning to live off grid and more sustainably on a beautifully peaceful mountainside quinta with our two young children and a bunch of animals!
+We are Rick and Kerensa.
+We have live off grid for over 10 years on a beautifully peaceful mountainside quinta with our two children (age 9 and 11) and a bunch of animals!
 We've worked hard to rebuild and renovate the old structures, reveal and restore neglected and overgrown terraces, regenerating the over ploughed landscape and begin our reforestation project.
 We have established our growing gardens and spend time caring for the animals that help us in all of this.
 We have implemented a spring fed, gravity water system which provides water to the house and gardens and we manage an effective humanure system that provides us with lots of amazing compost.
-Recently we have created a paddock paradise style track system to enhance the lives of our ponies and cell graze the land.
+We use cell grazing techniques to keep our animals and land happy and healthy.

 Types of help and learning opportunities